 RYA Day Skipper

 Prerequisite: Competent Crew recommended.
-Knowledge of Navigation up to Day Skipper Theory is Essential
+Knowledge of Navigation up to Day Skipper Theory is Essential and basic sailing skills

 Spectacular landmarks & remote islands